guardian/workflow-frontend/test-load/results-2015-01.md

 PROD dump from 2015-01-19 has 5777 in `content` table, 5788 in `stub`.
 227 content and 5 stubs visible in API.

-Tests show higher instance CPU on larger API responses (rows visible)
+Tests show higher instance CPU, slower response times on larger API responses (rows visible)

+Result: Pass at target load.

 ### API poll every 5 seconds
 Tests response times of polled API request.